Train your custom Text Analytics for health model

-To train a model, start a training job.
-Only successfully completed jobs create a usable model.
-Training jobs expire after seven days.
-After this period, you won't be able to retrieve the job details.
-If your training job completed successfully and a model was created, it won't be affected by the job expiration.
+To train a model, you start a training job and only successfully completed jobs create a model.
+Training jobs expire after seven days, which means you won't be able to retrieve the job details after this time.
+If your training job completed successfully and a model was created, the model won't be affected.
 You can only have one training job running at a time, and you can't start other jobs in the same project.

 The training times can be anywhere from a few minutes when dealing with few documents, up to several hours depending on the dataset size and the complexity of your schema.

 - A successfully created project with a configured Azure blob storage account

 - Text data that has been uploaded to your storage account.

 See the project development lifecycle for more information.

 Before you start the training process, labeled documents in your project are divided into a training set and a testing set.
 Each one of them serves a different function.
 The training set is used in training the model, this is the set from which the model learns the labeled entities and what spans of text are to be extracted as entities.
 The testing set is a blind set that is not introduced to the model during training but only during evaluation.
 After model training is completed successfully, the model is used to make predictions from the documents in the testing and based on these predictions evaluation metrics are calculated.
 Model training and evaluation are only for newly defined entities with learned components; therefore, Text Analytics for health entities are excluded from model training and evaluation due to them being entities with prebuilt components.
 It's recommended to make sure that all your labeled entities are adequately represented in both the training and testing set.